-TL;DR – Best welfare for workers is a job, and not temporary relief.
+TL;DR – Best welfare for workers is a job and giving them sustainable livelihoods.
+Not temporary relief.

 The COVID-19 situation has taken a toll on Singapore’s economy, impacting many workers as well as their livelihoods in the process.